-XII.
+XIII.
 THE "BEAST"

-Partly for fun and partly to get student needs met by the program, we formed an official student organization called "BEAST" (BioEngineering Association of Students), of which you are all members.
-Every year, we elect new BEAST officers: co-Presidents, who attend Bioengineering Executive Committee meetings and represent student interests there; a Treasurer, who gets us our pizza money; and most importantly, a Social Chair or two or 10, who are responsible for coming up with fun things for BEASTies to do (in addition to multiple other positions).
+Partly for fun and partly to get student needs met by the program, we formed an official student organization called "BEAST" (BioEngineering Association of Students), of which you are all members (Welcome!).
+Every year, we elect new BEAST officers: co-Presidents, who attend Bioengineering Executive Committee meetings and represent student interests there; a Treasurer, who gets us our pizza money; and most importantly, an Internal Networking Committee, who are responsible for coming up with fun things for BEASTies to do (in addition to multiple other positions).